 Architectural concept of $9 million project at Whiteface Stadium, including new fieldhouse, press box and synthetic turf

 A detailed breakdown of proposed facility improvements, additional conceptual drawings, effects on property taxes and FAQs about the bond issue are available at www.herefordisd.net.
 In addition, KPAN AM-FM will be conducting interviews with HISD officials about the bond proposal each Tuesday morning in April at 8:40am, beginning March 31 with superintendent Dr. Kelli Moulton.

-The first four wind turbines to be erected at EDF-Texas Hereford Wind LLC southeast of Hereford, located at FM 1259 and County Road C. All 52 GE turbines are complete as of September 22.
-Components for the Vestas turbines are arriving daily, and the windmills are being erected at a rate of about one per day.
+The first four wind turbines to be erected at EDF-Texas Hereford Wind LLC southeast of Hereford, located at FM 1259 and County Road C. The wind park has 104 turbines online, producing electricity that goes onto the ERCOT grid downstate.

 Hereford Wind Projects

 A wind turbine pedestal foundation southeast of Hereford.
 Three wind projects are on the table for Deaf Smith County, with a total capacity of 469 megawatts.

 Construction is complete in southeast Deaf Smith County on Texas Hereford Wind LLC, a 200-megawatt wind park owned by EDF and BlackRock Infrastructure.
 The wind park is online and producing electricity.
 At a 48% capacity factor, the Hereford EDF project will produce 759,000 megawatt hours yearly.
 Blattner Energy is the engineering, procurement and construction contractor with about 115 people working on the ground.
 The project covers 15,000 acres of farm and ranchland, and consists of 50 2.0MW Vestas turbines and 54 1.85MW GE turbines.
 Total investment in the project is estimated at $340 million.